-Number of Units by Unit Type: The Subject will include eight, one, 26 two and 16 three-bedroom units.
+Number of Units by Unit Type: The Subject will include eight one, 26 two, and 16 three-bedroom garden-style residential buildings.

-Number of Buildings and Stories: The Subject will be constructed in two, three-story residential buildings and a single-story community building.

-Unit Mix: One-bedroom units will be 769 square feet, two-bedroom units will be 970 square feet and three-bedroom units will be 1,107 square feet.
+Number of Buildings and Stories: The new construction Subject will be constructed in two, three-story be 970 square feet, and three-bedroom units will be 1,107 square feet.
 The following table summarizes the Subject's proposed unit sizes.

+Unit Mix: One-bedroom units will be 769 square feet, two-bedroom units will